 Dreamworks: an Interdisciplinary Quarterly was a 'little magazine' running (not very quarterly) from 1980-1988, featuring dream-based creative work--poetry, short stories, visual art, plus nonfiction on dreamwork relevant to creative artists.
 Always limited in circulation and quite hard to find now, even in libraries.
 A handful of early issues (v.1 numbers 1, 2, & 4, and v.2 numbers 1 & 3) are (sort of) readable online at

-You must click on an issue number, then on the cover--only once you do that will the article titles become working links.
+You must click on an issue number, then on the cover--only once you do that will the article-titles be working links.
 Why, why, why?
-And why must the photos of the pages be just slightly, headache-inducingly blurry?
+And why are the photos of the pages all slightly, headache-inducingly blurry?

 Fuss, fuss, fuss!